top of page

 In 2022, the Catholic Church entered into a synodal process.
 This process is designed to encourage parishioners to share their real-life experiences in the church; it asks about people's hopes and dreams, and where there are struggles and difficulties.

-In 2023, Springbank Catholic will be embarking on our own synodal journey where we seek to consider how we can best further the Kingdom of God using the resources with which we have been blessed.
+In 2023, Springbank Catholic embarked on our own synodal journey where we sought to consider how we could best further the Kingdom of God using the resources with which we have been blessed.

 Image by Matt Duncan